SahraouiAmine/PRE-Standard-Candles-Honours-Project-/README.md

 ## Notebooks

 ### `bursts_analysis.ipynb`
-Core analysis of Photospheric Radius Expansion (PRE) bursts in globular cluster and field LMXBs.
+analysis of Photospheric Radius Expansion bursts in globular cluster and field LMXBs.

-- Verifies PRE burst peak flux consistency within single sources
+- Verify PRE burst peak flux consistency within single sources
-- Computes Eddington luminosities for globular cluster LMXBs using Harris (1998) cluster distances
+- Compute Eddington luminosities for globular cluster LMXBs using cluster distances
-- Infers distances for field LMXBs and compares against Gaia parallaxes and other catalog values
+- Infer distances for field LMXBs and compares against Gaia parallaxes and other catalog values
-- Applies anisotropy corrections for inclination-dependent flux effects
+- Apply anisotropy corrections for inclination-dependent flux effects

 ### `Gaia-zp.ipynb`
 Estimates the Gaia DR3 parallax zero point local to a target

 - Queries Gaia DR3 for background quasars in a field around the target
-- Computes a weighted-mean parallax zero point for use in correcting LMXB distance estimates
+- Compute a parallax zero point for use in correcting LMXB distance estimates
-- Applies zero-point corrections reported by Ding et al. and re-infers distances to 5 sources
+- Apply zero-point corrections reported by Ding et al. and re-infers distances to 5 sources
-- Explores simpler correction schemes
+- Explore simpler correction schemes

 ## Data